requestly/requestly/README.md

 - Setup different user agents for websites and test how they behave
 - Useful for web developers for testing cross-device compatibility

-### 📱 Modify AJAX Response
+### 📱 Modify API Response

-Use Modify AJAX Response Rule to define custom response to AJAX requests initiated by browser.
+Use Modify API Response Rule to define custom response to any intercepted request.

 # Additional Features ➕